 Joelle Scally is a research analyst in the Microeconomic Studies Function, where she specializes in credit data and household finance.
 Before joining the Bank in 2009, Joelle worked for The Conference Board and Benderly Economics.
 She holds an M.A. in applied quantitative analysis from Columbia University.

-Jaison Abel is a research officer in the Regional Analysis Function of the Federal Reserve Bank of New York.
+Jaison Abel is a research officer and head of the Regional Analysis Function of the Federal Reserve Bank of New York.
 He provides economic analysis of the Federal Reserve’s Second District, with a focus on upstate New York

 Olivier Armantier (Ph.D.) is an expert in the field of Applied Econometrics, with special emphasis on structural models.
 Professor Armantier has applied these estimation techniques to a wide range of economic topics.

 Jason Bram is a senior economist in the Federal Reserve Bank of New York's Regional Analysis Function.
 His research and analysis focuses on the U.S. economy, with a primary emphasis on the Federal Reserve's Second District, which includes New York State, northern New Jersey, and southwestern Connecticut, as well as Puerto Rico and the U.S. Virgin Islands.

 Rajashri Chakrabarti is an senior economist in the Regional Analysis Function.
 Her primary areas of interest include public economics and public policy, economics of education and labor economics.
 Her current research focuses on school choice including vouchers and charters, accountability, implications of the No Child Left Behind law, political economy implications of reorganization of nations, and issues in higher education such as merit aid and early admissions to U.S colleges.

 Richard Deitz serves as assistant vice president and senior economist for the Federal Reserve Bank of New York, and has been with the Federal Reserve since 1998.
 He provides economic analysis of upstate New York for the Federal Reserve System, and often consults with state and local governments on regional economic issues.